 - Finish folding in the sides of your pie crust.

 - Brush the folded crust with an egg wash.
-Take 1 egg beat it and then brush this on the crust.
+Take 1 egg beat it and then brush this on the crust.1 egg

-- Sprinkle some turbinado sugar (a raw coarse sugar) on top of the egg wash on the crust.
-This adds a nice sweet crunch to the finished crust and tastes so good.
-If you don't have this type of sugar any sugar will work fine.
+- Sprinkle some turbinado sugar (a raw coarse sugar) on top of the egg wash on the crust and over the peaches.
+If you don't have this type of sugar granulated sugar will work fine.3 tablespoon Coarse sugar

 - Bake for 25-30 minutes or until the crust is golden brown